Back to core workflows Fix dependency resolution Tune package metadata Jump to monorepo patterns

 run: npm ci --ignore-scripts

-1. Remove *.lock entries from .gitignore.
+1. Remove any *.lock / package-lock.json / pnpm-lock.yaml entries from .gitignore.

 # pnpm-workspace.yaml